lightclient/blog/content/blog/2020-10-02-eth2-is-a-rollup.md

 The system described above would be a strict superset of the current sharding design.
-Not only could there still be 64 protocol defined shards, there could be other rollups with their own characteristics built on top of the secure data layer that are not bound to fate of the protocol shards.
+Not only could there still be 64 protocol defined shards, there could be other rollups with their own characteristics built on top of the secure data layer that are not bound to the fate of the protocol shards.

 ### Rollback Minimization